About the Pittsburgh Youth Symphony Orchestra

 The mission of the Pittsburgh Youth Symphony Orchestra is to teach and inspire excellence through orchestral training, to perform in premier venues, and to cultivate audiences for classical music.
 PYSO members bring a sense of amazement and excitement about classical music to diverse audiences-young and old, novice and seasoned.
 Through their impressive performances, dedication, and commitment they also serve as role-models for aspiring younger musicians and students.
 Through their demanding tours in the U.S. and internationally, they have become outstanding cultural ambassadors of the Pittsburgh Region, Pennsylvania, and the United States.

-In addition to our orchestra program, the Pittsburgh Youth Symphony Orchestra collaborates with the Three Rivers Young Peoples Orchestras (TRYPO) and City Music Center of Duquesne University (CMC) in Youth Chamber Connection (YC2) that provides chamber music training to talented, young musicians in the tri-state area while engaging in outreach performances in the community that benefit many thousands of people.
+In addition to our orchestra program, the Pittsburgh Youth Symphony Orchestra collaborates with the Three Rivers Young Peoples Orchestras (TRYPO) in the Youth Chamber Connection (YC2) that provides chamber music training to talented, young musicians in the tri-state area while engaging in outreach performances in the community that benefit many thousands of people.

 OTHER COLLABORATIONS & PARTNERS